Pest control advice - North Dorset, West Dorset and Weymouth and Portland

 From insects to animals, pests come in all shapes and sizes, some look unpleasant, but most are harmless.
 However, there are a few pests that can cause more than a nuisance and these should be dealt with as they can be a risk to your health.
-More information and advice on different common pests is available below.

 If you do notice a pest problem, the earlier it is dealt with the better.
 We do not offer pest control services, but there are qualified service providers in the area.
 Many household pests can be dealt with by using the humane traps and chemicals available in the shops, but sometimes it is advisable to call in the experts to solve a persistent problem.
 If you require professional help you should use the internet, trade or business directory to find a suitably qualified service.
 It is advisable to get more than one quote and to check that the company undertaking the work is competent.

 How to prevent rats and mice

 Eliminate sources of food, water and shelter, including open storage of food, bird food or pet food.
 If you feed birds or keep chickens, try using a rat proof container, minimise what you put out, feed them in the early morning and remove leftovers before nightfall.
 You can help wild birds without attracting rodents by growing insect-attracting plants or ones with edible winter berries.
 The RSPBprovides good advice.

 - check rodents can't get in through gaps under doors, windows or pipes